 Getting a type 2 diabetes diagnosis may feel like a life sentence.
 Diabetes can require major lifestyle changes and often comes with a prescription for daily injections or medications with no end date in sight.

-But Dr. Umar Mohammed, a primary care provider at WWMG’s Marysville Family Medicine, says, “Diabetes doesn’t have to affect your ability to do what you want to do.
-You can live just as long and fulfilling a life with diabetes as without it.”
+But according to our providers at WWMG’s Marysville Family Medicine, diabetes doesn’t have to affect your ability to do what you want to do.
+You can live just as long and fulfilling a life with diabetes as without it.

 What is Diabetes?